scossu/lakesuperior/docs/fcrepo4_deltas.rst

 FCREPO4 returns a ``409 Conflict`` if a PUT request with no payload is sent to an existing resource.

-LAKEsuperior allows to perform this operation, which would result in deleting all the user-provided properties in that resource.
+Lakesuperior allows to perform this operation, which would result in deleting all the user-provided properties in that resource.

 If the original resource is an LDP-NR, however, the operation will raise a